top of page

 • PARKING PASS!!!! -- You can't get on the base without your pass and ID.

-• Neck gator — this will help keep the dust out of your mouth and sun off your neck.
+• Neck gator — This will help keep the dust out of your mouth and the sun off your neck.

-• Skull hat for the morning if it's cold.
+• BENNIE for the morning if it's cold.

 • GPS watch or watch — I like to keep track of my march stats.
 Or just set a time on your iPhone.